Fishing in Saskatchewan, CanadaSaskatchewan Fishing Outfitters, Resorts, Lodges,

 Saskatchewan has three management zones to help regulate the fishing activities.
 The southern zone begins at the border of the United States and extends northward to Prince Albert.
 This encompasses most of the prairie land section of the province.
-Fishing season here begins in 2012 on May 5 and ends March 31, 2013.
-The central zone begins north of Prince Albert.
-The season begins on May 15 in 2012 and ends on March 31, 2013.
-The northern zone is mostly reached by plane.
-The season begins there on May 25, 2012 and ends on April 15, 2013.
+Fishing season here begins in May and ends in March or April.

 Types of Fish

 The biggest of these are around three pounds.
 Other types include Northern Pike, Arctic Grayling, Yellow Perch, Brook Trout, Rainbow Trout, and Lake Trout.